 Hernia repair is a standard procedure to fix a hernia, a weak area or hole in muscle or tissue that allows the intestine, fatty tissue, or an organ to protrude.
 More than a million such surgeries are performed every year in the US, mostly for inguinal hernias that occur in the inner groin.
 Over 90 percent of these operations involve hernia mesh.
 Unfortunately, some meshes have been linked to severe, painful, and dangerous complications.

-Golblatt + Singer is accepting hernia mesh lawsuit cases on behalf of patients who experienced severe complications following hernia surgery and had to have revision surgery—or have been told revisions surgery is necessary.
+Golblatt + Singer is accepting hernia mesh lawsuit cases for patients who experienced severe complications after hernia surgery and required revision surgery—or have been told revision surgery is necessary.

-If you or someone you love has suffered complications from hernia mesh, please contact a Goldblatt + Singer attorney today for a free consultation.
+If you or someone you love has suffered complications from hernia mesh, please contact a Goldblatt + Singer attorney today for a free consultation at (314) 888-1000.

 fields required *